Lucía González Blanco

-Lucía González Blanco (born 9 July 1990) is a Spanish professional cyclo-cross and road racing cyclist, who currently rides for UCI Women's Continental Team in road racing, and UCI Cyclo-cross Team Nesta–Škoda Alecar in cyclo-cross.
+Lucía González Blanco (born 9 July 1990) is a Spanish professional cyclo-cross and road racing cyclist, who rode for UCI Women's Continental Team in road racing, and rides for UCI Cyclo-cross Team Nesta–Škoda Alecar in cyclo-cross.
 She represented her nation in the women's elite event at the 2016 UCI Cyclo-cross World Championships in Heusden-Zolder.

 She finished third in the 2013 Spanish National Road Race Championships.